tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### Does it support cross-region, cross-network data synchronization?

 Yes.
-Tapdata connects sources and targets through Agents by opening limited network services to meet synchronization needs.
+TapData connects sources and targets through Agents by opening limited network services to meet synchronization needs.

 ### Does it support data synchronization where the source and target are the same entity?